Zhou4truth/Zhou4truth/README.md

 -
 - 🌱 I’m currently working with CUDA and Open ACC.
 -
-- 👯 I’m looking to collaborat on Image Guided Navigation System for Robotics.
+- 👯 I’m looking for collaborating on Image Guided Navigation System for Robotics.
 -
 - 🤔 I’m also looking for cooperation with industrial software integration.
 -